Adapting MLLMs for Nuanced Video Retrieval: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose a simple and efficient recipe, TARA, to adapt a Multimodal LLM for time-sensitive video retrieval.
-Building on prior work on image-text retrieval, TARA is trained on text triplets alone with a contrastive objective.
-The composition of the text triplets is engineered to have time-aware samples as well as static-biased samples.
-Time-aware text triplets are automatically generated based on a subset of captions in Ego4D.
-TARA is trained on only 10K samples in less than an hour on 8 RTX A6000 GPUs.
-As a benchmark for time-sensitivity in video retrieval, we repurpose the \textit{Chirality in Action} (CiA) dataset by~\cite{bagad2025chirality}.

-TARA achieves state-of-the-art results on time-aware video retrieval on CiA as well as on an existing benchmark, \textit{Reversed in Time}~\cite{du2024reversed}.
-Beyond time-awareness, TARA shows strong understanding of negation in queries as measured on NegBench~\cite{alhamoud2025vision-negbench} and also demonstrates solid understanding of verbs-adverbs~\cite{doughty2022you,momeni2023verbs}.
-TARA also outperforms all competing models on standard video retrieval and classification tasks as measured on MMEB-v2~\cite{meng2025vlm2vec}.
+In this work, we proposed a recipe, {\tt TARA}, to adapt an MLLM for various kinds of nuances in video retrieval: temporal, negation and multimodal.
+It is based on fine-tuning with contrastive loss on text triplets where the hard negatives are chosen carefully to inject the desired nuances in the embedding space.
+Our method achieves state of the art performance on all benchmarks evaluating nuanced retrieval while also improving upon the base model on standard retrieval datasets.
+We also present an analysis of why text-only fine-tuning is so effective through the lens of modality gap.
+Specifically, contrastive training on text triplets reduces modality gap as a result of the uniformity pressure~\cite{wang2020hypersphere}, \ie, the video and text subspaces expand on the hypersphere and thus get closer to each other in the process.
+Reduced gap leads to better organization of the multimodal embedding space which in turn leads to stronger retrieval.

-It is an intriguing finding of this paper that instilling time-awareness into a model benefits multiple other retrieval tasks that are seemingly time-unaware.
-It is evidence that training sets and training methods would benefit from more time-sensitive data, and that `a little time-awareness goes a long way'.
-Indeed, since TARA works well across different base MLLMs, it opens up the possibility of incorporating complementary advances across the LLM space (reasoning models, test-time optimization, mixture of experts, \etc).

-While training on text alone is a strength of TARA, investigating ways of including videos (and other modalities) in the train set to obtain a truly universal encoder remains an interesting avenue for future research.
-Likewise, exploring ways of using TARA in a two-stage (retrieval-and-reranking) setup should further boost performance.
+Since \TARA works well across different base MLLMs, it opens up the possibility of incorporating complementary advances across the LLM space (reasoning models, test-time optimization, mixture of experts, \etc).
+While training on text alone is a strength of {\tt TARA}, investigating ways of utilizing videos (and other modalities) in the train set to obtain a truly universal encoder remains an interesting avenue for future research.
+Likewise, exploring ways of using \TARA in a two-stage (retrieval-and-reranking) setup should further boost performance.

-\paragraph{Acknowledgments.} This research is funded by the EPSRC Programme Grant VisualAI EP/T028572/1, and a Royal Society Research Professorship RSRP$\backslash$R$\backslash$241003.
-We are also grateful for funding from Toshiba Research.
-We thank Ashish Thandavan for support with infrastructure.

 {

 }